-The rich heritage of Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPI) stretches back thousands of years.
+The rich heritage of Asian Americans, Native Hawaiians, and Pacific Islanders stretches back thousands of years.
+The month of May takes time to commemorate the rich heritage of Asian Americans, Native Americans, and Pacific Islanders, emphasizing the important roles in our shared history.
 Significant moments in their past have both greatly affected the lives of these peoples as well as shaped the United States.
-Every May, during Asian American, Native Hawaiian, and Pacific Islander Heritage Month and throughout the year, national organizations and local partners share stories of this history and the continuing culture thriving in communities today.
+Every May, during Asian American, Native Hawaiian, and Pacific Islander Heritage Month (AANHPI Month) and throughout the year, national organizations and local partners share stories of this history and the continuing culture thriving in communities today.

 Download Virtual Background